Before we get into the Best Beats Headphones, grab a snack, sit back and relax because..

 To turn them on and off, you simply hold the small LED button on the right underneath the ear-cup.
 There is also a 5 light indicator that lets you know how much battery life is left.

-The Solo3 comes with a charging cable, detachable cable with inline mic, and a carabiner.
+The Solo3 comes with a charging cable, detachable cable with an inline mic, and a carabiner.

 The headphones work with both iPhone and Android devices.